Anaphory/blog/README.md

-If you have a quantitative question which is connected to languages in general and not to one particular language, feel free to send it to me at yesbutisitlanguage@model-ling.eu – If I can find quantitative data to answer it, or to prove that we cannot answer it (maybe at all, maybe for now), I shall try to do that and post the answer.
+If you have a quantitative question which is connected to languages in general and not to one particular language, feel free to send it to me at xxxxxxxxxxxxxxxxxxxxxxxx@model-ling.eu <!-- I'm still in draft mode, don't expect things to work yet!
+But I'm sure you can find some other way to contact me for pressing matters. --> – If I can find quantitative data to answer it, or to prove that we cannot answer it (maybe at all, maybe for now), I shall try to do that and post the answer.